 exec commands that Windows users

 use.
-Note that there are a few extra gotchas when running mods on Mac/Linux.
+Note that there are a few extra gotchas when running mods on Mac.

-If you are running UCP for Borderlands 2, you will get a message on the screen telling you to check your character’s skill tree in-game to make sure that the patch applied properly, otherwise you will probably see nothing.
+When running most major modpacks you will get a message on the screen telling you to check your BAR page in-game to make sure that the mods applied properly.
+If they did you should see a message like this:

 NOTE: Whether or not you use UCP, Reborn, or any other combination of mods,